maniospas/Blombly/docs/material/style.md

 If code blocks comprise only one statement, prefer placing everything in one line.
-In this case, also forgo the trailitng semicolon for less symbol clutter.
+In this case, also forgo the trailing semicolon for less symbol clutter.
-Notably, code blocks implemented in one line usually just return a value.
-This brings us to the practice of applying `=>` whenever this happens to reduce the amount of nesting.
+That said, code blocks implemented in one line usually just return a value, in which case use
+`=>` to reduce the amount of nesting.
 Two equivalent examples follow.

 ```java